tsaad-dev/drafts/miad-usecases/draft-dt-mpls-miad-usecases.md

-This document describes important cases that require carrying additional ancillary data within the MPLS packets, as well as means to indicate the ancillary data is present, and a specificn action needs to be performed on the packet.
+This document describes important cases that require carrying additional ancillary data within the MPLS packets, as well as means to indicate the ancillary data is present, and a specific action needs to be performed on the packet.

 These use cases have been identified by the MPLS Working Group Open Design Team